PRODUCTS & INNOVATION

 A year after Abbott acquired St. Jude Medical, it's clear the pair are even better together.

 In 2017, the company grew its leadership in cardiovascular, with No. 1 and No. 2 positions in nearly every segment of the more than $30 billion market, strengthening its portfolio in atrial fibrillation, heart failure, cardiac arrhythmias, cardiac rhythm management, structural heart and vascular disease.
-Abbott also drove 40 percent growth in its neuromodulation business, which addresses pain and movement disorders, and boosted the company to the No. 1 spot in spinal cord neurostimulation.
+Abbott, already a leader in healthcare technology, also drove 40 percent growth in its neuromodulation business, which addresses pain and movement disorders, and boosted the company to the No. 1 spot in spinal cord neurostimulation.

 "Our devices business had a spectacular year, exceeding many expectations," said Robert Ford, Abbott's executive vice president, Medical Devices.
 "Just one year since the acquisition of St. Jude Medical, we have doubled the growth rate of that business.
 We did this by remaining steadfast in our commitment to deliver innovative, life-changing technologies."

 A combination of complementary products, leadership positions in Abbott's segments, cultural fit and a strong pipeline helped meet the company's integration goals.
 So did Abbott's integration expertise, led by a specialized internal transition organization that’s been in place since 2007, leading the company to success on dozens of transactions.

 "We have a strong track record of successfully integrating businesses on a global scale and accelerating growth, and the integration of St. Jude Medical — the largest acquisition in Abbott's history — was no exception," Ford said.
 "We delivered on, and in many cases, exceeded, our integration goals.